Luxury train: Northern Belle

 Northern Belle is a privately owned luxury train introduced in 2000.
 It consists primarily of British Rail Mark 2 coach stock, refurbished internally and painted externally to resemble the Brighton Belles British Pullman coaches.
 Buffet cars are British Rail Mark 1 coaches.
 Although the train primarily operates in Northern England and Scotland, it also serves London and Bristol.
 The train has two British Rail Mark 3 sleeper coaches for its crew.
 It departs from a number of northern cities, including Liverpool, Edinburgh, Glasgow, and Manchester.
 The Northern Belle has six dining cars, named after historic British houses.

 Spain

-Spain's state-owned network of luxury trains is operated by Renfe Viajeros and runs from March to October on scheduled and charter trips.
-The main routes cross northern Spain and Andalusia, with special tours throughout the peninsula.
+Spain's luxury tourist trains are operated through Renfe's tourist train programme, which includes El Transcantábrico Gran Lujo, Tren Al Ándalus, Costa Verde Express, and El Expreso de La Robla.

 El Transcantábrico

-The oldest tourist train in Spain (operating since 1983), the Transcantábrico, uses original 1923 Pullman coaches.
+El Transcantábrico is a Spanish luxury tourist train associated with the metre-gauge railways of northern Spain.
+According to Renfe, the service began operating in León in 1983, was renovated in 2000, and was completely overhauled in 2011 as El Transcantábrico Gran Lujo.
+Its route is centred on northern Spain, particularly the Atlantic and Cantabrian regions.

+Al Ándalus

+Tren Al Ándalus is Renfe's principal luxury tourist train in southern Spain, which conducts seven-day journeys across Andalusia.